phpredis/phpredis/sentinel.markdown

 *persistent*: String, persistent connection id (optional, default is NULL meaning not persistent)
 *retry_interval*: Int, value in milliseconds (optional, default is 0)
 *read_timeout*: Float, value in seconds (optional, default is 0 meaning unlimited)
+*auth*:String, or an Array with one or two elements, used to authenticate with the redis-sentinel. (optional, default is NULL meaning NOAUTH)

 ##### *Example*